AgnitumuS/ubjs/tutorials/migrations.md

 do some other;
 ```

- > the `optimistic` mode is dangerous - use it if it absolutely required
+ > the `optimistic` mode is dangerous - use it if absolutely necessary

 ### JS file requirements